SBit-Project/sbit-opreturn/README.md

 $ npm install
 ```

-2. Start a SBit node and make sure there are some coins in the wallet.
+2. Start a Sbit node and make sure there are some coins in the wallet.
 ```
 sbitd -rpcuser=sbit -rpcpassword=opreturn -testnet -daemon
 ```

-3. Send text to SBit using OP_RETURN.
+3. Send text to Sbit using OP_RETURN.
 ```
 $ node send.js --help